awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 #### Q6\.
 What should I do if I receive a notification stating that my account is under review or that my sending is paused because of email provider complaints?<a name="cm-email-provider-q6"></a>

 Identify the cause of the issue, and then correct it\.
-After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+After you make changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 If you don't request a review within three weeks, and we continue to receive complaints from providers, we might pause your account's ability to send additional email\.

 ## Spamtrap FAQ<a name="e-faq-st"></a>